 In the Channel 10 interview, Mayor Dressler adamantly stands behind the magistrate’s decision not to throw out the ticket.
-In the video, Channel 10 interviewed Jacob Alcahe who was worried he was having a heart attack, so he rushed himself to University Hospital in Tamarac.
+In the video, Channel 10 interviewed Jacob Alcahe, who was worried he had a heart attack, so he rushed himself to University Hospital in Tamarac.

 “I really couldn’t breathe, I was sweating, just a lot of things going on,” said Alcahe.

 A few weeks later, Alcahe said he experienced similar symptoms when he received a $158 ticket in the mail.
 It appears the camera on University Drive at Northwest 72nd Street captured him running the red light at the entrance to the hospital.

 “I was just kind of scared, and I wanted to get to the hospital as soon as possible,” said Alcahe.